Ralsei-x64/aethers-oc-efi/README.md

 <img width="2560" height="1440" alt="Screenshot 2025-07-15 at 15 21 53" src="https://github.com/user-attachments/assets/93b97780-86f2-40cf-a051-66ab77afec58" />

-**For AMD only!**

 **This config applies for the following:**
  - AMD Ryzen 9 5900X
  - AMD Radeon RX 6600XT
  - ROG Strix B550-F Wi-Fi II
  - Intel I225-V Ethernet

 The USB ports and AMD patches are tailored to my specific configuration.
 Be careful if you decide to use slightly different hardware.
-I doubt switching GPUs or CPUs will be an issue.
-However, update the core count patches to fit your CPU core count.
-WhateverGreen should take care of most GPU related patches; just make sure you're using an AMD GPU.

 **Compatible OS Versions:**
 - macOS Sequoia 15 (Use this branch, stable.)